bad64/PythonPad/README.md

 ## Updating the firmware

-Updating is pretty easy: Connect your controller to a computer, and copy over the `boot.py`, `GamepadDriver.py`, and `code.py` files, overwriting those present on the CIRCUITPYTHON drive.
+Updating is pretty easy: Connect your controller to a computer, and copy over the `boot.py`, `GamepadDriver.py`, `VERSION`, and `code.py` files, overwriting those present on the CIRCUITPYTHON drive.
 In theory, you shouldn't have to overwrite `config.json` and should be able to keep your configuration across all versions.
 (If the controller stops working after such an update, try uploading that file again)

 ## Extending the firmware with new modes